InitoryDad/pixavoxet/README.md

 Save and reload the scene for the voxel lighting engine to work.

-Add the scene "frame_preview.tscn"
+Add the scene "PixaVoxetSystem.tscn"

-Right-Click and select "Discard Instancing"
+Right-Click PixaVoxet node and select "Discard Instancing" to access it's child nodes

 **Curve Deformation**